leandrojc88/Libs-MD/GIT.md

 > `[ ] Frontend... significa checkbox markdown`

+## GITLAB

+#### error de credenciales en windows

+Try below solution which works for me:

+1. Go to Windows **Credential Manager**.
+This is done in a EN-US Windows by pressing the Windows Key and typing 'credential'.
+In other localized Windows variants you need to use the localized term (See comments for some examples).

+   *alternatively* you can use the shortcut `control /name Microsoft.CredentialManager` in the run dialog (WIN+R)

+2. Edit the git entry under Windows Credentials, replacing old password with the new one.

 ## Pages

 host gratuitos solo para paguinas estaticas `Setting/GitHub Pages`
 - seleccionar la rama (master) o la q se designe
 - CNAME es para enlazar con dominios externos